ssm-econ/ssm-econ.github.io/_posts/2024-03-17-matrix-algebra.md

 If instead, we multiply $A$ by a n x k matrix $B$, just think of B as $k$ column vectors of length $n$ stacked side by side.

 We apply the same intuition to see that each of these columns will get mapped to a new column vector and we get a m-by-k matrix.

-2. *Understand matrices in terms of their "effects"*
+2.*Understand matrices in terms of their "effects"*

 Say
  $$ A =